justinchen00/page/paywalld/Developer Guide for Partyline.md

   the attribute  `mandatory`/`Recommended` of addon could be utilized in the business layer.

-* the client of paywalld needs to save and understand the meaning of `billing type` and create the mapping relationship between the business action with its `billing type`.
+* Partyline needs to save `chargeItem` and create the mapping relationship between the business features with them.

-* when there are several addons with the same `billing type`, addon's name will be parsed for some purposes.

-## Dev of Charge Service:
+  Such as,  `partyline-output`=2 means the user allows to have 2 outputs at most.

+* It's not feasible to get the value of the addon attribute CF("cf_billing_type") via one API invoking.
+Using a loop to fetch attributes of each addon is time-consuming.
+It's fine for `TVUSearch`.
+Because there are just two addons.
+However, For Partyline, a plan will be attached with lots of addons, and those addons remain unchanged after the billing model is nailed down.
+So let's use the addon.id as the feature name and no need to change CF("cf_billing_type").
+  Please make sure the addon.id of Partyline is short and straightforward, such as `pl-output` or `partyline-output`.

+## 3. More documents

 1. Miro
    https://miro.com/app/board/o9J_lbF7xGI=/?moveToWidget=3074457361905206409&cot=14
-2. `pl-hour` is a dynamic value.
+2.